tbocek/tomtp/Readme.md

 * Packets are identified with sequence offset + length (similar to QUIC).
 Length is 16bit, as an IP packet has a maximum length of 64KB.
 * Initial paket size is 1400 (QUIC has 1200).
-* Receiver window max size is 48bit, which means that we can have a max window of 256 TiB per connection, which seems fine for the moment.
+* Receiver window max size is 64bit
 * Sequence offset is 64bit similar to QUIC with 62bit.
 Also, since packets are identified with offset/length and length is 16bit.
 Current buffer sizes for 100 Gb/s cards are [2GB](https://fasterdata.es.net/host-tuning/linux/100g-tuning/), which is already the